nikasakandelidze/aws-journey/ec2/ami.md

 must after creating AMI from customized ec2 instance store it somewhere safe and this storage can be S3 ofcourse. and then use s3 stored ami to create new instances.

 ![diagram3](./ami-instance-store.png)

+## final
+Basically EBS backed AMI creation is easier process since it automatically uses ebs snapshot to capture the state of instnace ( with softwarem file system and etc on it).
+With instance-store AMI creation you must explicitly bundle your ami and put it on s3 bucekt and later use it from s3 bucket.